Exclusive: France to allow some Huawei gear in its 5G network - sources

 A spokeswoman for ANSSI declined to comment.

+But it also has had intense exchanges with its overseeing authority, France’s prime minister office, as well as its British and German peers, to find a common approach toward Huawei, one of the two sources close to the matter said.

+The Chinese group said last month that it planned to build its first European manufacturing plant in France as it seeks to ease concerns stoked by U.S. charges that Beijing could use its equipment for spying — which it denies.

-Reporting by Mathieu Rosemain and Gwenaelle Barzic; Editing by Christian Lowe
+Reporting by Mathieu Rosemain and Gwenaelle Barzic; Editing by Christian Lowe and Lisa Shumaker